 If a person does not have a will, they are referred to as “intestate.”
-When they die, there is no one with immediate legal authority designated to manage and settle their affairs.
-The decedent’s money, stocks, any real estate and personal belongings become a part of their estate.
-In cases like these, the court appoints an “administrator” or “personal representative” to make decisions about the deceased’s estate.
+When they die, no one has immediate legal authority designated to manage and settle their affairs.
+The decedent’s money, stocks, real estate, and personal belongings become a part of their estate.
+In cases like these, the court appoints an “administrator” or “personal representative” to decide the deceased’s estate.

 The “administrator” has the same duties as an “executor,” a specific person or persons, or a company, such as a bank, named ahead of time, usually in a will, to handle an estate after death.

-Either the “administrator” or the “executor” may choose to hire an estate or probate attorney to assist them with their duties and help meet any challenges that are forthcoming.
+The “administrator” or the “executor” may choose to hire an estate or probate attorney to assist them with their duties and help meet any forthcoming challenges.
 Slater & Zurz LLP, a local law firm, has experienced probate attorneys who can help with the many duties an administrator or executor must legally fulfill.

-- Keep a detailed record of all activities as administrator.
+- Keep a detailed record of all activities as an administrator.

 - Collect and inventory the deceased’s assets and real estate holdings and get appraisals of their value if necessary.
 Make plans to sell what an administrator is authorized to sell.

 - Notify necessary organizations, agencies, creditors, and businesses of the deceased’s death.

 - Determine what taxes are due and identify any other known liabilities.
 Determine the legitimacy of all debts.

 - Pay bills from probate assets.
 If assets are insufficient, the court may need to determine who will be paid.